 Western White Birch

 Usually creamy white, but a brownish central core is often present.
-The growth-ring pattern is faint; the texture is fine and uniform.
+The growth-ring pattern is faint and the texture is fine and uniform.

 Moderate in weight, strength and hardness.
 Not decay resistant.